frankframework/frankframework/CONTRIBUTING.md

 - ctrl-c
 - cd .. ; mvn clean install ; cd example ; mvn jetty:run

-The jetty-maven-plugin requires Maven 3.6 and Java 1.8.
+The jetty-maven-plugin requires Maven 3 and Java 1.8.
+We tested these instructions with Maven 3.6.3.

 ## Submitting changes